 Most artists have to remind themselves that creativity comes in waves.
 For Porter Robinson, capturing that spark once felt like an insurmountable task – touted as the wunderkind of the EDM scene at age 18, the Atlanta-born DJ and producer’s meteoric rise to international stardom was followed by an intense period of depression and creative drought, where he struggled to overcome feelings of self-doubt and questioned whether he’d ever make music again.
 As hinted by the title of his 2014 Astralwerks debut, Worlds, Robinson was starting to inject more fantastical and atmospheric elements into his music, but suddenly that universe felt punishingly empty.
 A few years later, he launched a side project under the alias Virtual Self, exploring different corners of electronic music and finding almost as much popularity as his solo work.

-With a Grammy nomination for his 2017 track ‘Ghost Voices’, things were looking up, and in early 2020 Robinson returned with what would be the first of a series of singles leading up to the release of his sophomore album, Nurture.
+With a Grammy nomination for his 2017 track ‘Ghost Voices’, things were looking up, and in early 2020 Robinson returned with what would be the first in a series of singles leading up to the release of his sophomore album, Nurture.
 “So tell me how it felt/ When you walked on water/ Did you get your wish?/ Floating to the surface/ Quicker than you sank,” he sings on that track, an alien voice forcing him to confront his deepest insecurities.
 The rest of the singles – ‘Something Comforting’, ‘Look at the Sky’, ‘Mirror’, and ‘Musician’ – offered ample proof of the producer’s newfound inspiration, channelling the imaginative spirit of his debut while reaching for a sound both irresistibly catchy and strikingly intimate.
 If these songs were any indication, Nurture was going to be packed with bangers – and while they do indeed stand as the most memorable, blissful highlights on the 1-hour LP, the project takes on a new shape when experienced from front to back.

 What elevates the album is the way Robinson accents these soaring sing-along moments with instrumental pieces that are less reminiscent of Japanese culture and video game soundtracks than Bon Iver’s 22, A Million, from the stunning piano riff and string arrangements on ‘Wind Tempos’ to the more fragmented and anxious ‘dullscythe’.
 The album’s progression doesn’t so much mirror the highs and lows of success as it does the pure rush of experimentation and discovery, like stepping into the outside world for the first time.
 It’s in this exploratory environment, bustling with colour and possibility, that the more conventional compositions truly come to life.
 Even if the songwriting is obviously indebted to Robinson’s influences and occasionally hinges on mawkish, he pulls it off with such sincerity and childlike wonder that each sentiment and melody feels utterly new and exciting.
 On ‘do-re-mi-fa-so-la-ti-do’, his processed vocals climb up the C major scale over a chirpy, playful instrumental and what sounds like field recordings of kids in nature; “There’s too much I want to say, so,” an older voice explains, letting the music work its ancient magic.